Camille Muffat: 2005–2007

+Muffat began swimming competitively at Club Olympic Nice Natation, at the age of nine.
+She initially trained as a medley swimmer and was particularly gifted in the breaststroke and front crawl.

-Muffat first came into the spotlight in 2005, upon beating fellow Frenchwoman Laure Manaudou in the 200-metre individual medley event at the French National Championship, in Nancy, also breaking the French national record, which Manaudou had held.
+Muffat first rose to prominence in 2005, upon beating fellow Frenchwoman Laure Manaudou in the 200 m individual medley event at the French National Championship, in Nancy, also breaking the French national record, which Manaudou had held.

-Only months later, she would again win the 200-metre individual medley event at the European Junior Championships, held in Budapest, Hungary.
-At the European Juniors, she would also take silver in the 100-metre freestyle.
+Only months later, she won gold in the 200 m individual medley event and silver in the 100 m freestyle at the European Junior Championships, held in Budapest, Hungary.

 In 2006, she debuted in the senior European Championships by swimming a leg of the 4 × 100 metres freestyle relay for France.
 A month later, she won four medals, including one gold, at that year's World Junior Championships, in Rio de Janeiro, Brazil.
 In December 2006, she attained her first international podium, at the European Short Course Championships in Helsinki, Finland.

 In 2007, for the first time Muffat took part in a World Championship, held in Melbourne, Australia, reaching semifinals in the 400 m medley.
-At the end of the year, she had her first victory in senior competitions, by winning the 200-metre individual medley and taking bronze in the 400-metre individual medley event at the 2007 European Short Course Swimming Championships in Debrecen, Hungary.
+At the end of the year, she won her first senior competition, by winning the 200-metre individual medley and taking bronze in the 400-metre individual medley event at the 2007 European Short Course Swimming Championships in Debrecen, Hungary.

 2008–2011

 In March 2008, Muffat won her first medal as a senior, long-course international event, by taking bronze at the 200-metre individual medley at the European Championships in Eindhoven, Netherlands.

 On the first day of the 2008 French national championships, a qualifying event for that year's Olympic Games, Muffat and Joanne Andraca tied in the 400 m individual medley (IM) in a new French record of 4:38.23.
 Two days later, she won gold at the 200-metre individual medley by breaking Laure Manaudou's French record.
 At the end of competition, Muffat had qualified for the 200- and the 400-metre individual medley events at the Olympics, and clinched a berth in the French team for the 4 × 200 metre freestyle relay.

 At the 2008 Summer Olympics, however, Muffat only qualified for the final of the relay, where the team finished fifth.

 Later, at the 2008 European Short Course Championships, held in Rijeka, Muffat finished second in the 400-metre freestyle, bested by her countrywoman and former Olympic relay teammate, Coralie Balmy.
 On both the 200- and 400-metre individual medley events, she finished in fifth place.

-At the 2009 French national championships, Muffat sets a new French record in the 200 m IM (2:09.34).
-At that year's World Championships, in Rome, she finished 7th in the 200 m individual medley final, and takes part in the French team that finishes eighth in the 4 × 200 m freestyle relay final.
+At the 2009 French national championships, Muffat set a new French record in the 200 m IM (2:09.34).
+At that year's World Championships, in Rome, she finished 7th in the 200 m individual medley final, and takes part in the French team that finished eighth in the 4 × 200 m freestyle relay final.